Storage and processing of personal data

 Acquia Lift also uses geo-targeting methods that identify the region you are in.
 This enables us to provide you with content of interest to your specific region – such as our Contact widget, which identifies the relevant contact partner for your region.
 Your IP address is not saved and is used exclusively for this process.

 Reach measurement and analysis using Google Analytics

 We would like to point out that, given the current state of technology, it is not possible to guarantee complete protection of data transmitted over the Internet.
 In some circumstances, third parties may be able to penetrate network security and monitor communications.
 In this regard, please note that the transmission of data via email is fundamentally not encrypted.

 We store personal data collected for business purposes as long as is required for the business relationship, and then duly deletes this data.
 A business purpose is deemed to have expired at the latest when the limitation periods for all claims that could arise from the business relationship have expired pursuant to generally applicable provisions.
 In case of doubt, this period should be assumed to be 10 years after the last business transaction.
 If we receives personal data and no related business transaction occurs, this data will be deleted after 3 years at the latest.
 Of course, we will also delete this data if a business purpose no longer exists and you revoke your consent.

 Right of access, right to rectification, right to information

 You have the right at all times to access your stored personal data, as well as information regarding its origin, recipient and the purpose of its storage.
 Furthermore, you have the right to rectification and the right to deletion of your data (the ‘right to be forgotten’).

-We reserve the right to amend or adapt this Data Privacy Statement from time to time.
-This statement was last amended on 11 October 2018.
+We reserve the right to amend or adapt this data protection policy from time to time.
+This policy was last amended on 5 May 2020.